 Area Chambers of Commerce

-Greater Spokane Incorporated and the Greater Spokane Valley Chamber of Commerce, in addition to other local chambers, are maintaining a COVID-19 website that provides helpful business resources, related state and federal news and legislation, and online webinars to help businesses in the recovery process.
+Greater Spokane Inc. and the Greater Spokane Valley Chamber of Commerce, in addition to other local chambers, maintain an extensive COVID-19 website that provides helpful resources, state and federal news and policy updates, and online webinars to help businesses in the recovery process.

 - Spokane Valley Partners can assist area families that need food assistance.
 Mobile food bank distributions may be scheduled.
 Contact the agency at 509-927-1153 for more information.